Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/reliability/readme.md

 ### Compute and Storage
 Knowing when a node becomes unavailable, and a node replacement process starts is important.
 Also, how will this affect the overall workload?
-Ensure enough tolerance within the overall design to cater to a complete cluster failure.
+Please ensure enough tolerance within the overall design to cater to a complete cluster failure.

 While the Default Storage Policy in Azure VMware Solution is redundant, if virtual machines require that data be copied to additional vSAN nodes, another policy should be created to ensure that the data meets your enhanced redundancy requirements.
 Suppose your VMs operate in a HA or clustered fashion within Azure VMware Solution.
 In that case, it is advisable to create anti-affinity rules to keep your VMs apart and on separate hosts.